dnsimple/dnsimple-support/content/articles/dnssec.markdown

 ## Enabling DNSSEC

-To enable DNSSEC, click on the "Configure DNSSEC" link on the DNSSEC management page.
+To enable DNSSEC, click on the "Configure" link on the DNSSEC management page.

 ![Configure DNSSEC](/files/dnssec-configure.png)